-Real First Aid courses are the industry-standard, with accreditation accepted nationally by all reputable employers.
+Real Response courses are the industry-standard, with accreditation accepted nationally by all reputable employers.
 A growing number of occupations require first aid qualifications, and the attainments can translate into an extremely positive employment step.
-Students who have benefited from the Real First Aid simulated learning experience are ready to step up when the need arises, with resuscitation guidelines clearly remembered courtesy of the immersive learning environment.
+Students who have benefited from the Real Response simulated learning experience are ready to step up when the need arises, with resuscitation guidelines clearly remembered courtesy of the immersive learning environment.

 What are the Resuscitation Guidelines?